-I spent over a decade leading design operations at enterprise scale, directing up to 39 team members across regions, cutting operational costs by 85%, and embedding UX strategy into business roadmaps at Johnson Controls and SwissRe.
-Mature design systems and KPI frameworks only get you so far.
+A decade leading design operations at enterprise scale: directing 39 people across regions and embedding UX strategy into the business roadmap at Johnson Controls and SwissRe.
+Mature design systems and KPI frameworks only take you so far.
 Real parity with engineering comes from AI-native workflows, vibe coding, and vibe designing.
 That is what I build now.

 | Name | Naresh Shan |